Charities and not-for-profit

 - Corporate governance issues

-- Involvement with public-private partnerships.
+- Involvement with public-private partnerships

 - Advising foundations, charities and gift planners about:

 - The establishment, implementation and administration of planned-giving programs and the development of policies regarding same

 - The tax implications of accepting different types of charitable gifts